jmeggles/12_Employee_Tracker/README.md

   Employee Tracker

   ## Overview
-  A solution for managing a company's employees using node, inquirer, and MySQL.
+  A solution for managing a company's employees by role, department, along with salary info using node, inquirer, and MySQL.

   ## Table of Contents:
   - [Links](#Links)